Sentry Bio · Research

 The Virus as Test Particle

-If curvature is real, it should vary predictably with evolutionary timescale.
-Recent outbreaks with shallow trees should appear nearly flat.
-Ancient lineages should show full curvature.
+If curvature follows from the state equation, it should vary predictably with evolutionary timescale.
+Recent outbreaks with shallow trees should show low curvature.
+Ancient lineages should show more.
+The state equation predicts each value independently.

 System Divergence Predicted κ Measured κ Error